zhangzheheng12345/zzhme/src/pages/projects.md

 [Github Repo](https://github.com/zhangzheheng12345/Lightest)

-An extremely light, header-only but meanwhile string, flexible and customizable C++ unit test library.
+An extremely light, header-only but meanwhile strong, flexible and customizable C++ unit test library.
 (C++11 required)

 The library includes all the basic features of a unit test library, such as test definitions, assertions, and pretty output formatting.